-Dr. Hala Borno is faculty at UCSF and an Assistant Professor in the Department of Medicine and Division of Hematology/Oncology and co-Medical Director of the Genitourinary Medical Oncology Clinic at the Helen Diller Family Comprehensive Cancer Center (HDFCCC) at the University of California San Francisco (UCSF).
+Dr. Hala Borno is faculty at UCSF and an Associate Professor in the Department of Medicine and Division of Hematology/Oncology and co-Medical Director of the Genitourinary Medical Oncology Clinic at the Helen Diller Family Comprehensive Cancer Center (HDFCCC) at the University of California San Francisco (UCSF).
 Dr. Borno is a medical oncologist with clinical expertise in the management of advanced urologic malignancies such as prostate, kidney, bladder, and testicular cancers.
 At HDFCCC, Dr. Borno serves on the executive leadership committee for the Prostate Cancer Program and the Liaison to the Office of Community Engagement.
 She is also a member of the American Society of Clinical Oncology Social Determinants of Health working group, and GU committee for NRG oncology.
 She serves as the Vice Chair of the Health Disparities Committee for Alliance for Clinical Trials in Oncology.

 Dr. Borno's research program consists of prostate cancer therapeutic development and cancer disparities.
 She serves as medical oncology co-chair for phase III clinical trials and is the principal investigator for clinical trials conducted at HDFCCC in advanced prostate cancer.
 Dr. Borno has an extensive research program on the promotion of equity in cancer precision medicine.